aduvenhage/raytracer/pages/docker-machine.md

 With docker we can containarise our software, which helps with deployability of software.
 Check out docker <https://www.docker.com/> and docker-machine <https://docs.docker.com/machine/> for background.

-With docker you can run and mangage containers locally as well as remotely.
+With docker you can run and manage containers locally as well as remotely.
 In the remote case the docker CLI essentailly points to the remote docker-engine.
 Additionally docker-machine helps provision new instances of machines on cloud services, like DigitalOcean, and AWS and helps maintain some local config (in the environment) to easily switch between different remote connections.